Are you an MDC Online student who needs to take a test?

 - All students – whether testing at an MDC Testing Center or remotely – are expected to adhere to the highest standards of academic integrity outlined in the Student's Rights & Responsibilities, and as published in the MDC Student Code of Conductand the College's procedure for Academic Dishonesty.

-Until further notice: MDC Online students (Local and Out of Area) will not be responsible for paying ProctorU or remote testing fees.
+Until further notice: Students will not be responsible for paying ProctorU or remote testing fees.

 Do not wait to schedule your appointment!